sesam-community/replicated-env/README.md

 Typically set up as a periodic job.

-Note that the script does not support transforms yet.
+Note that the script does not support conditional transforms yet.